There’s Only ONE Good Way to Stop Rugs From Slipping on Your Hard Wood Floors

 I choose every product I review.
 I may earn an affiliate commission if you buy from one of the product links.
 See full disclosure.

-The best solution on wood is a high-quality felted rug pad with a rubber backing.
+The most effective way to keep rugs in place on hard surfaces is a high quality felted rug pad with a natural rubber backing.
 I’m not going to lie to you and tell you there are 5 great solutions.
-I’ve tried them all.
-Really there is only one solution that has worked for my wood floors without any side effects.
+I’ve tried many different rug pad options; anti-slip rug pads, rug grippers and rub anchors, all without much success.
+Hands down the best solution is a good quality felted rug pad and it’s the only thing that has worked on my wood floors without any side effects.
+This is by far the most low-maintenance solution if you don’t want to be left with residue or discoloration on your wood floors.

 Sometimes the side effects don’t show up right away, but when you’ve had a rug in the same spot for 10 years and you are getting ready to move.
 Surprise!
-The cheap rug pad has left a mysterious web across the floor.
+The cheap rug pads have left a mysterious web across the floor.
+This is a common problem with no simple solutions.

-This type of rug pad can be found on Overstock, Amazon or Wayfair.
+This type of non-slip rug pad can be found on Overstock, Amazon or Wayfair.
 They come in 50 different sizes, be sure you get the right size because they aren’t easy to cut.
-These are the best solution for wood floors because:
+These are the perfect rug pad for wood floors because:

-- They give your rug extra cushion because they have cushion by themselves.
+- This thick rug pad gives extra cushion because they have cushion by themselves.

-- They have more weight to them, which helps them to stay in place.
+- They have more weight to them, which helps them stay in a fixed position.

-- The rubber makes them stay put without leaving sticky behind.
-Think about your bathmat, with a rubber backing.
-Rubber is what keeps small mats from moving in really slippery places.
+- The non-slip rubber makes them stay put without leaving a sticky residue behind.
+Think about your bathroom rugs with a rubber backing.
+Rubber on the underside of the rug is what keeps small rugs from moving on a slippery floor.

 What Not to Put Under A Rug To Keep It From Moving?